 - Stooped posture

 - Bone(s) that break easily

-A common test doctors use to measure bone health is called a dual-energy x-ray absorptiometry (DEXA).
+A common test doctors use to measure bone health is called dual-energy x-ray absorptiometry (DEXA).
 A DEXA scan is a safe, accurate, and painless imaging test to determine your bone density or the amount of bone mass present.
 It involves no injections or invasive procedures.
-Instant Vertebral Assessment (IVA) is a 10-second, low-dose x-ray scan of the entire spine.
-It allows doctors to see existing vertebral fractures.

 Glacial Ridge provides bone density testing in-house to assess the risk for osteoporotic fractures.
-IVA may be performed in conjunction with a bone density test during the same appointment.
-The results help your doctor manage your health in terms of osteoporosis, abdominal aortic calcifications, vertebral fractures, obesity, and more.
+The results help your doctor manage your health in terms of osteoporosis, abdominal aortic calcifications, vertebral fractures, and more.
 Talk to your provider and find out if a bone density test is right for you.

 As you know, prevention is the best medicine.
 If you’re unsure whether you are getting enough calcium and vitamin D, are at risk for bone loss, or would like to be more active but aren’t sure where to start, make an appointment.
 After discussing your current health, health history, and risk for osteoporosis, your doctor will help you create a plan that works best for you.